tmacwill/kata/README.md

     kata.initialize(config)
     app = kata.config.app()

 Here, we're initializing our kata application, using the config file we just created.
-This `__init__.py` also lets us specify the path to a config file via an environment variable.
+This `__init__.py` also lets us specify the path to a config file via an environment variable, and defaults to a file called `config/dev.yaml`.
 It also exposes a module-level `app` variable, which you'll need to run WSGI servers like gunicorn.

 ## Resources